KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 source code for Matlab (Windows): FSI analysis for the flapping sheet (This code is validated with MATLAB R2007b or later versions)

 ## Overview
-Fluid flow is modeled using the unsteady vortex lattice method (UVLM).
-A flexible sheet is modeled using the finite element method (FEM) with absolute nodal coordinate formulation (ANCF) for the shell element.
+Fluid flow is modeled using the unsteady vortex lattice method (UVLM) [^5].
+A flexible sheet is modeled using the finite element method (FEM) with absolute nodal coordinate formulation (ANCF) for the shell element [^4].
 This is done to reproduce the deformation of a plate while considering the spanwise deformation and geometrical nonlinearity [^1][^2][^3].

 ## Preparation before analysis
 __[Step 1] Install the ToolBoxes__